luismartinezs/studio-ghibli-books/development.md

     - Get json object
     - get dynamic website data from json

+    - Code simple error page: if fetch is not managed, show error page instead of home

     - Able to add items to cart
     - Able to remove items from cart, and have price dynamically updated